-When you’re researching broadband, you will often see the term latency mentioned.
-So what is latency and how does it impact broadband performance?
+When researching broadband you'll often see the term 'latency' mentioned.
+But what is latency, and how does latency affect broadband performance?

-Latency is the measure of the time a network packet takes to travel from your device to its destination.
-A low latency number means the network is running well and your connection to another computer is fast.
-A higher latency means there is a delay somewhere in that link.
+A low latency number means the network is running well, and your connection to another computer is fast.
+Higher latency means there is a delay somewhere in that link.

-Latency manifests as a small delay in whatever you’re doing.
-It could be a pause while a webpage loads, a small delay in moving your mouse in a game and your character responding, or stuttering or buffering when you're watching a film or streaming music.
+Latency can cause a small delay in whatever you’re doing.
+It could be a pause while a webpage loads, a small delay between moving your mouse in a game and your character responding, or stuttering or buffering when you're watching a film or streaming music.

 How is latency measured?

-You can test your own broadband latency from your computer if you want to.
-It’s a simple test that can give you an idea of where any network slowdown is occurring.
-We use a ping command to perform a basic latency test.
+You can test your own broadband latency from your computer.
+It’s a simple test that can give you an idea of where network slowdown is occurring.

 - Open Applications and Utilities.

 - Select the Network Utility and open the Ping tab.